Standard of Documentation

 The burden of proof to support the appeal/waiver always lies with the student.

-- Students should note that Weigel Health Center and the Counseling Center will unlikely be able to provide documentation if the student has had no active engagement for service(s).
+Students are advised that the Weigel Health Center and the University Counseling Center will be unable to provide documentation if they have not actively engaged with these services during the relevant semester.

-- For any death in the family, the student must provide:
+For a death in the family, the student must provide:

-- obituatry and evidence that the deceased person is related to the student, i.e., name listed in the funeral program.
+- An obituary along with evidence that the deceased person is related to the student, i.e., the student's name is listed in the funeral program.

 - bmp (Bitmap Image File)